oss-homecredit-id/iONess/README.md

 ```
 It can be applicable for download or upload requests too.

 iONess has some default `RetryControl` which is `CounterRetryControl` that the basic algorithm is just counting the failure time and stop retry when the counter reaches the maxCount. to use it, just init the `CounterRetryControl` when preparing with your maxCount or optionally with TimeInterval before retry.
-For example, if you want to auto-retry maximum of 3 times with a delay of 1 second for every retry:
+For example, if you want to auto-retry a maximum of 3 times with a delay of 1 second for every retry:

 ```swift
 Ness.default